 You may not score from a pass thrown before the halfway line.
 If an offensive player does catch a disc in the end zone that was thrown before half, the defensive team receives the disc on their own goal line.

-Zone defense is permitted, though man-to-man defense is most common with our 5:5 ultimate.
+Zone defense is permitted, though man-to-man defense is most common with our 5-on-5 ultimate.

 Playoff Tie Breaking: